• Skip to primary navigation

 All of that in one hour, and for a good price.
 It was a pretty fun day for all of us.

-Then we visited a park and explored for a bit.
+Then we visited a park and explored for a bit for a lot of our summer adventures.
 I learned a long time ago to not hold out my hand when someone says “mom look what I found”.
 That is just looking for a worm or a bug in the hand.
 The park is enclosed by an iron gate and has a few fountains, trees and lots of beautiful flower beds.
 It is a great chance for us to practice looking but not touching.
 Sometimes the flowers are so beautiful that there is a temptation to pick them…but I quickly remind them to fight the temptation.
 I was able to wrangle them up and get a picture of all 3 (my oldest was working) under a tree.

 Then when I turned around my 6 and 4 year old are rolling down the hill.
 Why is this a problem?
 The hill was muddy.
 At that point I gathered them up…the muddy mess that they were and off we went.